 Have more time?
 If you happen to visit on a Saturday, stop by the Retirement Home for Horses at Mill Creek Farm.
 As the name suggests, 140 horses call Mill Creek Farm home.
 The admission is two carrots – a fantastic deal!

 Nestled between Tampa and Orlando, the biggest attraction in Central Florida’s Polk County is none other than LEGOLAND Florida Resort.
-However, after spending some time here, we found more family-friendly things to do and wished we had more time to explore.
+After spending some time here, we found more family-friendly things to do and wished we had more time to explore.
 Trekaroo has a full guide to LEGOLAND Florida Resort to help you plan your visit.

 My kids had an absolutely brick-tastic good time at LEGOLAND Florida Resort.
 We saw a Miniland on steroids, hung out with our favorite ninjas in Ninjago World, devoured apple fries, splashed away at LEGOLAND Water Park and bought a few new Lego sets to add to our collection.
 Everything was indeed awesome!